-In 2021/2022, the municipality has budgeted 42061 towards repairs and maintenance, the municipality could not meet with the 8 percent of total operating expenditure.
+In 2021/2022, the municipality has budgeted 42 million towards repairs and maintenance, the municipality could not meet with the 8 percent of total operating expenditure.
 The municipality is determined to ensure that its budget towards repairs and maintenance increases in the following three years.
 Aligned to the priority being given to preserving and maintaining the Municipality's current infrastructure, the 2021/2022 budget provides for in the area of asset maintenance, as informed by the asset renewal strategy and repairs and maintenance plan of the Municipality.
+The O&M that is part of the Asset Management Plan is attached as annexure.

 Repairs and maintenance were previously reported on this item but due to the changes that came with mSCOA data strings the following items are now classified as other materials.
-The following table replicates the other materials uThukela district municipality had adopted the asset management policy and procedure manual together with the operational, repairs and maintenance plan on the 28 May 2020.
-The municipality has set aside the budget to renew its infrastructure assets and other assets, as they are used in rendering the core function of the district municipality.
+The following table replicates the other materials